sanyam89/Project_3_Traffic_Sign_Classifier/README.md

 To address this, I tried to add the 1x1 convolution to extract more information from the Convolutional layer 1 but it didn't work as intended.

 Then I added more depth to the Convolution Layer 1 (from 6 to 24) and Layer 2 (from 16 to 64).
-By doing so the speed limit images of 30,50,70 were able to be classified correctly.
+By doing so the speed limit images of 30,50,70 were able to be classified correctly for the most part.

 I tried different combinations for:
 * EPOCHs(10-30)